centralelyon/flat/README.md

-# Flat JSON Array for Directory Structure
+# Flat JSON Array for Files and Directory Index

-The goal of this project is provide a flat array to nested, hierarchical directory strucures.
-This flat array will be saved in a file named `flat.json` as the root of the directory, to be used programmatically.
+The goal of this project is provide a flat array that captures fiels and directories properties and structure.
+As those usually are hierarchical, the flat array provides a more usuable and readable way to filter, agregate and rank, while capturing the structure.
+This flat array will be saved in a file named `flat.json` at the root of the main directory.
 This array will contain various informations on:

-- the directory hierarchical structure
+- The directory hierarchical structure
-- directories and files properties
+- Directories and files properties
-- other
+- Other meta-data

 Given the following directory structure:

 ```
-├── dir1
+├── dir_1
-│   ├── file1.txt
+│   ├── file_1.txt
-└── file3.txt
+└── file_2.txt
 ```

 It will generate the following flat array as a JSON file: